paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 - [x] User preference, familiarity.
 Some users preferred Sepia over the default Black and White theme.
 Some users preferred the default Light theme over Sepia.
 - [x] Works well in well-lit environments
-- [x] (personal opinion) Looks slightly better than the Black and White/e-Paper
+- [x] (personal opinion) Sepia looks slightly better than the Black and White/e-Paper
 - [x] Sepia should look better with semi-transparent GUIs (e.g. the upcoming, moist macOS 26)

 ### 3. Black and White / e-Paper